Complete the search form below to find cheap car hire in Canberra

 If you’ve walked enough, get back in your Canberra hire car and head to Yarralumla in Canberra’s inner southwest for a self-guided embassy tour.
-This map provides a good overview of the countries represented in the manicured diplomatic estate.
-See if you can guess which building belongs to whom just by its architectural style!

 You may also wish to enjoy Lake Burley Griffin, Canberra’s watery centrepiece.
 Rent a bicycle to circle its picturesque shores or take a guided cruise in a whisper-quiet electric boat to see the city from a different perspective.

 Quality restaurants, bars, and cafés have mushroomed around Canberra almost as quickly as design hotels have appeared.
 Many are even located within said hotels.
 Wine and dine in style at these popular haunts:

 This classy Barker Street restaurant with an epic wine list is located in the leafy suburb of Griffith 15 minutes’ drive from the ‘Civic’.
 It’s the highest rated establishment in the capital, yet the ambience is understated and service warm and welcoming.
 To capitalise on the freshest produce of the day, the multi-course menu changes daily.
 Choose Aubergine for that special occasion or simply to enjoy the best fine dining experience Canberra has to offer.